WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

-\paragraph{Baseline Models} We compare WAVE++ with various prompt-based methods, including L2P~\citep{wang2022learning}, HiDe-Prompt \citep{wang2024hierarchical}, EoE \citep{zhou2024ensemble} and WAVE-CRE \citep{le2024adaptive}.
-Notably, WAVE-CRE \citep{le2024adaptive} is a simplified version of WAVE++.
-While WAVE-CRE also employs task-specific prompt pools, WAVE++ extends this strategy by integrating label descriptions to better capture relational information, as well as replacing MLP classifier with cascade voting for task identity prediction.
+\paragraph{Baseline Models} We compare WAVE++ with several prompt-based methods, including L2P~\citep{wang2022learning}, HiDe-Prompt \citep{wang2024hierarchical}, EoE \citep{zhou2024ensemble} and WAVE-CRE \citep{le2024adaptive}.
+Notably, WAVE-CRE \citep{le2024adaptive} is a simplified version of our proposed WAVE++.
+While WAVE-CRE also employs task-specific prompt pools, WAVE++ extends this strategy by integrating label descriptions to better capture relational information, and replacing the MLP classifier with cascade voting for task identity prediction.
+We further contrast our approach with traditional rehearsal-based methods: RP-CRE \citep{cui2021refining}, ACA \citep{wang2022learning}, CRL \citep{zhao2022consistent}, CDec \citep{xia2023enhancing}, CEAR \citep{zhao2023improving}, RationaleCL \citep{xiong2023rationale}, CREST \citep{le2024continual}, and DP-CRE \citep{huang2024dp}.
+For all methods, we utilize a pre-trained BERT encoder \citep{devlin2018bert} as the backbone architecture.
+We report model performance in terms of average accuracy across five distinct random runs.